Program details are provided lower on the page.

 Work Experience for Credits

-At CTU Aurora, credits aren’t limited to your higher education experiences.
+At CTU Denver South, credits aren’t limited to your higher education experiences.
 We realize the knowledge you’ve gained outside of the classroom may be relevant to your degree program.
 Therefore, our PLA Advisors can also review experiential learning gained through employment or other appropriate qualifying experiences to determine whether you may be eligible to receive “experiential credit.”
 The maximum amount of life experience credit accepted toward graduation is 16 quarter credit hours for an associate degree, 32 quarter credit hours for a bachelor’s degree, and 8 quarter credit hours for a master’s degree.

 Use Your Prior Knowledge